 If you have a Medigap policy that includes

 , you can only join a Medicare Prescription Drug Plan between October 15–December 7, unless you lose your Medigap policy entirely (for example, your Medigap insurance company goes bankrupt and you lose your coverage, or your Medigap policy coverage otherwise ends through no fault of your own).
-In that case, you can join a Medicare drug plan at the time you lose your Medigap policy.
+In that case, you can join a Medicare drug plan when you lose your Medigap policy.

 Medigap policy without creditable drug coverage

 You'll probably have to pay a late enrollment penalty if you have a Medigap policy that doesn't include creditable prescription drug coverage and you decide to join a Medicare Prescription Drug Plan later.
 This means you'll pay a higher monthly premium than if you joined when you were first eligible.

 Your penalty amount increases for each month you wait to join a Medicare drug plan.
 In general, you'll have to pay this penalty for as long as you have a Medicare drug plan.
 Learn more about the Part D late enrollment penalty.